 If you take regular dance classes or are a regular Sleeker, you will be working out and performing many of the same exercises that pro dancers use every day.
 Dancers, ballet dancers, in particular, are known for being physically, strong but lithe, super fit and lean.
 This doesn’t however, exempt them from having occasional issues with low back pain like the rest of us.
 Their mixture of strength and flexibility makes their low back pain particularly interesting to physical therapists and chiropractors who often treat them.

 Dancers use exercises to find lower back pain relief and the 5 listed below can help us all avoid the nagging pain that can often become debilitating if left unchecked.
-If you need something more, physical therapists and chiropractors can help with chiropractic adjustments for the pain.
+Natural anti-inflammatories such as Tumeric which has vase benefits for your body’s health can be helpful.
+However, if you need something more, physical therapists and chiropractors can help with chiropractic adjustments for the pain.

 All too often, when anyone suffers from low back pain, there are issues with the core muscles.
 Unfortunately, the studies are mixed on exactly what exercises are the best to deliver relief from low back pain.
 There is general agreement that core stabilization exercises and stretches in combination are beneficial in reducing pain for non-specific lower back issues, especially when the exercises are done regularly for at least six weeks.